 The next time you’re out fishing in the coastal waters of Georgia, North Carolina, and South Carolina, you will like to come across croaker and spot fish.
 These two types of very common in these areas and often confuse anglers as to what they are when caught.
 Most anglers are in search of redfish, flounder, and seatrout.
 It may be essential to identify croaker and spot because they can be just as tasty as the more targeted species or preferred bait for larger predators.
 What is the difference between a croaker vs spot?

 Spot fish are incredibly abundant and can be caught in a variety of ways.
-Not only are they caught frequently by anglers, but they are also commercially fished.
+Not only are they caught frequently by anglers, but they are also commercially fished through Georgia, North Carolina, and South Carolina.

 How To Catch Spot Fish

-To catch spot light action rods and reels are best.
+To catch spot light action rods and reels are best because they will allow you to feel the strike and provide more sporting action.

 They are aggressive feeders who dine low in the water column or on the bottom.

-Spot is found from deep water to the shoreline of beaches and around submerged structure.
+Spot is found from deep water to the shoreline of beaches and around submerged structure so they will not be challenging to locate when fishing.

 Generally speaking, spot are small in size, measuring up to twelve inches in length, but are caught around eight inches for the most part.
 The sides of the fish have stripes running vertically along both sides of the body.
 A black spot, thus the reason for the name, is found just behind the gills on each side.
 The fins are typically yellow in color.
 Some refer to them as croaker spot.